Jamazi4/bimcat/node-notes.md

 Now you can save geometry to the DB and open node editor from /browse

 button needs hiding for components without node project

+### --03-07-2025--

+button now displays conditionally

+I need to create a new nodeOutputType which is shape - capped/noCapped

+now working on a circle

+Idea next is solidify and support for multiple elements at some point it would be awesome to create dynamic attributes and expose parameters to ui

+what I absolutely need to do is to cache the nodes, recompute only what changed and update only when values or edges change